noanabeshima/tinymodel/README.md

 # To decode tok_ids you can use
 tokenizer.decode(tok_ids)
 ```

+It has 4 layers, uses ReLU activations, and has no layernorms.

+It was trained for 3 epochs on a [preprocessed version of TinyStoriesV2](https://huggingface.co/datasets/noanabeshima/TinyStoriesV2).

 # Sparse MLP/SAE
 Some sparse MLPs/SAEs are provided along with the model.